CAU-COE-VEICLab/Recurrent-Attention/SwinUNETR&nnFormer-MAM/README.md

 <!-- ✅ ⬜️  -->
 ## Evaluation
-Note that **'MemorySwinUNETR' denotes 'SwinUNETR-MAM' and 'MemorynnFormer' denotes 'nnFormer-MAM'**.
+Note that **'RecASwinUNETR' denotes 'SwinUNETR-RecA' and 'RecAnnFormer' denotes 'nnFormer-RecA'**.

-Using SwinUNETR-MAM as an example, Efficient evaluation can be performed for the above two public datasets as follows:
+Using SwinUNETR-RecA as an example, Efficient evaluation can be performed for the above two public datasets as follows:
 ```
 python test_seg.py --root path_to_image_folder --output path_to_output \
---dataset flare --network MemorySwinUNETR --trained_weights path_to_trained_weights \
+--dataset flare --network RecASwinUNETR --trained_weights path_to_trained_weights \
 --mode test --sw_batch_size 4 --overlap 0.7 --gpu 0 --cache_rate 0.2 \
 ```